w3f/polkadot-wiki/docs/build-cumulus.md

 > initial prototype -- expect a rename when it gets cooler.)

-[Cumulus](https://github.com/paritytech/cumulus) is an extension to Substrate that makes it easy to make any Substrate built runtime into a Polkadot compatible parachain.
+[Cumulus](https://github.com/paritytech/cumulus) is an extension to Substrate that makes it easy to make any Substrate built runti me into a Polkadot compatible parachain.

 ## Components